silvacms/documentation/source/contents/views.rst

 Creating a default view
 -----------------------

-A view class is able to display (or render) your content as an HTML page.
-It will have to display *only* your content, the layout system will include the layout around the HTML produced by the view.
+A :term:`view` class is able to display (or render) your content as an HTML page.
+It will have to display *only* your content.
+In the case of the default view, the layout system will include the :term:`layout` around the HTML produced by the view with the help of a default :term:`page`.

-As example, in a ``blog.py`` file you can define:
+As example for our ``silva.app.blog`` extension, in the ``blog.py`` file you can define:

 .. code-block:: python
    :linenos: